Hoda-Magdy/RV32IC-Simulator/README.md

 **Challenges**

 Handling the different types of immediates was a bit challenging.
 Each instruction format has its unique way of extracting immediate values and registers.
 Ensuring that these values were correctly sign-extended or zero-extended as per the specification required careful bit manipulation, which was error-prone initially.
 Also handling the execution of the store and load function was challenging as it included accessing the memory and addresses and updating it.
 They were also challenging due to handling not only words, but also half words and a byte (e.g. sh/sb).
 The ecall implementation was also challenging overall.
 Implementing system calls to handle standard I/O operations required careful handling of registers and memory.
 Maintaining the correct program counter and ensuring that instructions executed in the correct order while handling jump and branch instructions was bit challenging and had to be handled accurately as mismanagement of the PC would ruin the flow of the execution of the rest of the program.
+We also attempted to make the program deal with compressed instructions, but failures have occured.

 **Limitations**